int-brain-lab/iblenv/docs_gh_pages/README.md

 ```

 ### Option 1: Only building changes to documentation
-If you have only made changes to the documentation (any of the files with `.md` extenstion), you can build the
+If you have only made changes to the documentation (any of the files with `.md` or `.rst` extenstion), you can build the
 documentation without running the examples.
 The examples previously updated on the website will remain.
 To only
 build the documentation, the following command can be used